doctrine/orm/en/tutorials/getting-started-xml-edition.rst

 or contain final methods.
 Additionally it must not implement **clone** nor **wakeup** or :doc:`do so safely <../cookbook/implementing-wakeup-or-clone>`.

-See the `architecture chapter <../reference/architecture>` for a full list of the restrictions that your entities need to comply with.
+See the :doc:`architecture chapter <../reference/architecture>` for a full list of the restrictions that your entities need to comply with.

 An entity contains persistable properties.
 A persistable property